Why It Takes So Long To Get Most COVID-19 Test Results

 After a slow start, testing for COVID-19 has begun to ramp up in recent weeks.
 Giant commercial labs have jumped into the effort, drive-up testing sites have been established in some places, and new types of tests have been approved under emergency rules set by the Food and Drug Administration.

 But even for people who are able to get tested (and there's still a big lag in testing ability in hot spots across the U.S.) there can be a frustratingly long wait for results — not just hours, but often days.
-Even Sen. Rand Paul, R-Ky., didn't get his positive test results for six days and is now being criticized for not self-quarantining during that time.
+Even Sen. Rand Paul, R-Ky., didn't get his positive test results for six days and has been criticized for not self-quarantining during that time.

 We asked experts to help explain why the turnaround time for results can vary widely — from hours to days or even a week — and how that might be changing.